-This report was posted on Ripoff Report on 08/17/2013 11:03 PM and is a permanent record located here: http://www.ripoffreport.com/reports/las-palmas-travel-network-lptn/not-known-select-stateprovince/las-palmas-travel-network-lptn-coco-beach-vacation-club-bahia-turquesas-new-scam-that-1076771.
+This report was posted on Ripoff Report on 08/17/2013 11:03 PM and is a permanent record located here: https://www.ripoffreport.com/reports/las-palmas-travel-network-lptn/not-known-select-stateprovince/las-palmas-travel-network-lptn-coco-beach-vacation-club-bahia-turquesas-new-scam-that-1076771.
 The posting time indicated is Arizona local time.
 Arizona does not observe daylight savings so the post time may be Mountain or Pacific depending on the time of year.
 Ripoff Report has an exclusive license to this report.
 It may not be copied without the written permission of Ripoff Report.
 READ: Foreign websites steal our content

 If you would like to see more Rip-off Reports on this company/individual, search here: